frx-org/yves/CONTRIBUTING.md

 # Contributing to Yves

-You are more than welcomed to contribute for our project.
+You are more than welcome to contribute for our project.

 ## Bugs reports and questions